Who doesn’t like a good story

 Customers relate more to businesses that have a story to narrate, stories of how they started, why they even started, of the obstacles they faced and overcame, of why their customers should trust them, and so on.
 It is, let’s say, the most powerful way for businesses to connect to a customer, because through these stories a bond can be created, based on underlying emotions and thus leading to customer loyalty.

 But brand loyalty cannot be earned overnight, nor can it be manipulated with marketing gimmicks.
 There are hundreds of brands out in the market and everyone is offering something they claim is great for consumers.

 Don't be just another face in the crowd.
 Be a brand with a humane touch, be a brand with a relatable story because every product needs a great brand story.
 Because nothing captures human attention more than a good story, and the art of storytelling has evidently made a comeback, and how.

 A good story is not good for long if it’s fake & manipulative

 Having said that however, there’s a little caveat that I would like to draw your attention towards, especially if you’re starting a new business.
 You see, just like you would expect someone to share a real story, your customers too would expect genuine stories from you, not concocted scripts suitable for daily soaps.

 You have to realise that you simply cannot fib your way to your customers’ hearts by manufacturing lies about your products, your operations or even your vision.
 That kind of bond is not going to last long and will break the moment the truth spills out, bringing you and your brand image down with it.

 If you want to build a strong connection with your customers, be honest and never mislead them for once.
-If this helps in serving as a fair warning, some of the biggest names like Nestle and Johnson & Johnson have paid the price for making false claims in the past.
+If this helps in serving as a fair warning, the world's largest food company Nestle paid the price for making false advertising claims in the past.

 Just tell your story, don’t overdo the promotion